Policy management

 Store

 policy.yaml in your repository alongside agent code.
-Use CI validation to catch policy issues before deploy and maintain a clear audit trail of every change.See Also
+Use CI validation to catch policy issues before deploy and maintain a clear audit trail of every change.See also

 - Policy Engine — How the policy engine evaluates tools against policies